Why the LMArena is a flawed approach to LLM evaluation

 What the LMArena’s problems tell us about the future of LLM evaluation

 The challenges faced by the LMArena point to a broader problem: the idea that there could be a “one-size-fits-all” solution to LLM evaluation is fundamentally flawed.
-Attempts to evaluate LLMs with a single, global ranking tend to produce results that are noisy, difficult to interpret, and ultimately untrustworthy.
+Attempts to evaluate LLMs with a single, global ranking tend to produce results that are noisy, difficult to interpret, and of questionable value.

 Ultimately, there are no shortcuts in LLM evaluation.
-What once felt like a compelling alternative to benchmarks has become less convincing as the evaluation landscape has matured, and as our expectations of these systems have become more concrete.
+The LMArena, which once felt like an exciting and compelling alternative to benchmarks, has become less convincing both due to its methodological issues, and the fact we're recognising that there are no shortcuts with LLM evaluation.
 The shift now is away from ranking models by vague notions of general capability, and toward understanding what they can reliably do in production.